 The Impact of Caregiving

 Your wellbeing may not seem related to that of your loved one, but it is closely intertwined.
 Did you ever notice that people with important, high-stress careers still manage to make time for themselves?
-They may work long hours, but they know that if they don’t take some time to recharge every so often, poor job performance and burnout could occur.
+They may work long hours, but they know that if they don’t take some time to step away and recharge every so often, poor job performance and burnout could occur.
 It’s no different for caregivers.

 Types of Respite Care